-You might have heard of anchor text used in the context of engagement and helping drive traffic to various sites.
-Maybe you have not heard anchor text and are still wondering what is anchor text.
+You might have heard of anchor text SEO used in the context of engagement and helping drive traffic to various sites, but maybe you’re not sure what it means.
 Regardless of your level of experience, do not worry.
 This article will not only help you understand anchor text, but teach you how to use it to increase your website traffic and improve your SEO.

 What is Anchor Text?

 Anchor text is a link in an article that readers can click on to take them to another article.
-This may seem like a simple concept at first but there is a lot more that goes into link building than you may think.
-Anchor text might seem pointless, but learning how to effectively use text anchors can sometimes mean the difference between hundreds or thousands views on your article.
+It is also sometimes called link text.
+This may seem like a simple concept at first, but there is a lot more that goes into link building than you may think.
+Learning how to effectively use text anchors can sometimes mean the difference between hundreds or thousands views on your article.
 Utilizing anchor text on your website has the potential to greatly increase your search ranking.
 An example of anchor text is hyperlinked text of “link building” that links directly to a page on the subject of link building.

 How Does Anchor Text Affect Your Article in the Search Engine Rankings?

 Now that you have learned what anchor text is, you should now understand how anchor text works and why anchor text is important.
 Although all search engines differ, Google, arguably the largest search engine in the world, uses text anchors to understand what your article is about.
-So when you use articles similar to yours and link them through anchor text, it increases the chances of your article being seen by someone searching for something similar to yours.
+So when you use articles similar to yours and link them, it increases the chances of your article being seen by someone searching for something similar to yours.

 You might be wondering why it is important to link articles that are similar to yours.
 This is important because then if you link unrelated content to your own, your article will appear under search results that are unrelated.
 Users searching for a certain topic can report your article for not being related to what they have searched.

-If this were to happen, your article would perform worse than it would have without using text anchors.
-Google and other search engines’ main goal is to keep you on their site as long as possible.
+If this were to happen, your article would perform worse than it would have without using links at all Google and other search engines’ main goal is to keep you on their site as long as possible.
 Anchor text helps Google do this because they can recommend articles that are similar, which keeps users on Google longer.
-This is why it is important to not only understand what is anchor text, but also how to use it correctly.

 The Dos and Don’ts for Anchor Text

-To create anchor text, simply highlight the text you’d like to use for your link, click “Insert/edit link,” and then copy and paste the link of the web page you would like to link.
-There, you have created anchor text!
+To create anchor text, simply highlight the text you’d like to use for your link, click “Insert/edit link,” and then copy and paste the URL of the web page you would like to link.
+There, you have created a link!

 Also, make sure to vary the anchor text you are using.
 You do not want to use the same articles more than twice per article.
 This will make sure your article is promoted more because it is linked to multiple articles.